rleber/bun/doc/readme.md

-_Notes about GECOS scripts_
+_Notes about Bun (GCOS) scripts_

-These scripts retrieve and read files archived from the Honeywell GECOS system.
+These scripts retrieve and read files archived from the Honeywell GCOS system.
 They were created in order to access files from the University of Waterloo (http://uwaterloo.ca/), specifically archived files from the student theatrical group FASS.
+(The name is from the Honeywell's affectionate nickname -- the 'bun.
+For Honeybun.
+Get it?)

 _About the software_